 Stearns said any amount over budget should be covered after the town's attorneys battle it out with Baybutt.

 The trustees voted controversially to shut down the library until the end of July in order for renovations to be completed by Engelberth Construction Co.
-The library's services are currently operating out of the former Merchants Bank location in The Square.

 At Monday's meeting, Stearns also gave an update on the renovation.
 He said the elevator will soon be installed and it will likely be inspected on Thursday, Aug.
 1. Stearns also said a counter, with working sink, has been added in the staff room and all the paneling is in.